 Located on the same floor as the permanent exhibition, some entertainment highlights like the integrated small cinema and the audio box can be found as well as the museum café and the museum shop.

-The gallery with the photo-exhibition and the miniatur wind tunnel as well as the lounge, which is dediceted to the life of Wolfgang von Trips, can be visited in the basement.
+The Schaudepot area with further intersting cars, the gallery with the photo-exhibition and the miniatur wind tunnel as well as the lounge, which is dediceted to the life of Wolfgang von Trips, can be visited in the lower floors.